YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 ---
 layout: post
-title: 'Agents Beyond the Hype: Architecting Autonomy'
+title: 'Agents Beyond the Hype: Escaping Perceptions, Architecting Autonomy'
 tags: [software_engineering]
 cover-img: "/assets/img/SE_header.png"
 ---
-Generative AI (doesn't that term feel like such an antiquated one now?) and LLM-powered agents feel as big a technological leap as the internet was for humanity, and for good reasons.
+Generative AI (doesn't that term feel like such an antiquated relic these days?) and LLM-powered agents feel as big a technological leap as the internet was for humanity, and for good reasons.
 Finally, the dream of artificial intelligence is materializing.
 You no longer need to train your own model to solve your specific problem, we now have for the past 4 years general-purpose AI which is multi-modal, capable of reasoning and using tools.

 "As big as the internet was", of course, comes with the same level of risks, and the biggest of them all is: being misunderstood for a silver bullet for a business's (and more generally huamnity's) problems.
 Rumbling under the torrential flood of agentic fully-autonomous magic-like hype declarations, demos and releases is a an undercurrent of failures, wake up calls and reality checks that most are not really ready/willing to look at yet, since we haven't milked this hype enough yet.

 First let's agree on what we're talking about here: when a tech CEO is talking about agents today, they're most likely talking about a fully autonomous agent that needs nothing but an instruction and some integrations to get you a "done job".
+The job, critically, is often a very ambitiously and vaguely defined task like: "develop and execute a communication strategy", the underlying dream scenario being "spending on tokens instead of on people".

-When a software engineer is talking about a coding agent, they're most likely referring to Claude Code, OpenAI Codex or Google Gemini CLI.
+When a software engineer is talking about a coding agent, they're most likely referring to Claude Code, OpenAI Codex or Google Gemini CLI - and in some cases an "AI software engineer" (if such a thing is even plausible) like [Devin](https://devin.ai/).
+That is very different from the above.

 Regular people?
 They think ChatGPT is an agent.
 Hah.
+Plebs.
+Smh.

+The above three definitions and how different they are is the very reason I would like to agree on a definition before we go any deeper.
 You will see the definition of an agent require:
 - At level 1: tool use (calling APIs, essentially)
 - At level 2: chain-of-thought (aka sequential planning and execution)
 - At level 3: autonomous agency (asynchronous execution, self-correction, state persistence aka "memory")